A11eyCat123/lancer-briefings/public/pilots/HANDLER.md

 be stored and processed without worry of compromise or leak.

 ## Achievements to be given out
--**FREEBIRD** is the recipient of the Piratica Maximus award for daring and field-wide electronic warfare
+-**FREEBIRD** is the recipient of the Piratica Maximus award for decisive and field-wide electronic warfare

 -**FALCONER** is the recipient of the Prima Crimen for incredible bravery and the bold capture of **SCHINDLER**